nobwoge/ALBERT-PORTFOLIO/README.md

 # ALBERT OBWOGE PORTFOLIO
 ####
-A brief introduction for myself ,as at APRIL 2020,
+A brief introduction about myself ,as at APRIL 2020,
 #### AUTHOR
 By ALBERT OBWOGE
 ## Description